Sree-Ardhanareeswaran-R/Python-Basics-Notes/BasicsNotes.md

 * Python is not perfectly a OOP language because does not support Overloading.
 * Python is functional programming language where it supports function to write code.
 * Python is procedural programming language where we don't need function or class to write code.
 * Python is a dynamically typed language where we don't need mentioning the data type.
+* Python is a interpreted Language where code is executed line by line.
 * Python is platform independent.
 * Python is a scripting language.